exploratory-io/book/analytics/topic_model.md

 # Text Clustering with Topic Model

-Clusters documents based on the topics they are talking about with topic model (LDA - Latent Dirichlet allocation).
+Clusters documents based on the topics they are talking about with topic model.
+The topic model algorithm is LDA (Latent Dirichlet allocation).

 It is a fuzzy clustering, in that the topic model gives ratio of topics for each document, rather than labeling a document with a single topic.